raheelsadiq/WordBuzzer/README.md

 Total time = 6 hours

 ## Overview
-This demo is made using VIP architecture.
-I tried to focus more on Architecture and data flow, rather than the UI, because it does take to think implement, I wanted to showcase my clean coding/architecture skills.
+This demo is made using **VIP architecture**.
+I tried to focus more on Architecture and data flow, rather than the UI I wanted to showcase my clean coding/architecture skills.
 Few test case are also writter to demonstrate how it can be done in VIP architecutre.

 ## Tests